 pulls can also be called wands.

 - Curtain holdbacks or tiebacks: As the name implies, these are products designed to hold back curtain panels to let in natural light.
-Curtain holdbacks are hard materials, such as wrought iron hooks, that hold the curtain outside the window frame.
+Curtain holdbacks are hard materials, such as metal hooks, that hold the curtain outside the window frame.
 These are occasionally sold as part of a curtain rod set or with other hardware to create a cohesive design.
 Tiebacks are typically made from fabric that is wrapped around the curtain and either secured to a hook on the wall or tied together in a bow or knot.
 Tiebacks are occasionally sold with drapery so they can contrast or complement the color or pattern of the curtains.

 1. Single Curtain Rod